Kin recognition: Experimental evidence

-Kin recognition is a behavioral adaptation noted in many species but proximate level mechanisms are not well documented.
+Kin recognition has been documented in many species of vertebrates and invertebrates.
 Recent studies have shown that kin recognition can result from a multitude of sensory input.
 Jill Mateo notes that there are three components prominent in kin recognition.
 First, "production of unique phenotypic cues or labels".
 Second, "perception of these labels and the degree of correspondence of these labels with a 'recognition template'", and finally the recognition of the phenotypes should lead to "action taken by the animal as a function of the perceived similarity between its template and an encountered phenotype".

 The three components allow for several possible mechanisms of kin recognition.
 Sensory information gathered from visual, olfactory and auditory stimuli are the most prevalent.
 The Belding's ground squirrel kin produce similar odors in comparison to non-kin.
 Mateo notes that the squirrels spent longer investigating non-kin scents suggesting recognition of kin odor.
 It's also noted that Belding's ground squirrels produce at least two scents arising from dorsal and oral secretions, giving two opportunities for kin recognition.
 In addition, the Black Rock Skink is also able to use olfactory stimuli as a mechanism of kin recognition.
 Egernia saxatilis have been found to discriminate kin from non-kin based on scent.
 Egernia striolata also use some form of scent, most likely through skin secretions.
 However, Black Rock Skinks discriminate based on familiarity rather than genotypic similarity.
 Juvenile E. saxatilis can recognize the difference between the scent of adults from their own family group and unrelated adults.
 Black Rock Skink recognize their family groups based on prior association and not how genetically related the other lizards are to themselves.
 Auditory distinctions have been noted among avian species.
 Long-tailed tits (Aegithalos caudatus) are capable of discriminating kin and non-kin based on contact calls.
 Distinguishing calls are often learned from adults during the nestling period.
 Studies suggest that the bald-faced hornet, Dolichovespula maculata, can recognize nest mates by their cuticular hydrocarbon profile, which produces a distinct smell.